GeotrekCE/Geotrek-admin/docs/install/configuration.rst

 ::

     GRANT USAGE ON SCHEMA public TO lecteur;
-    GRANT USAGE ON SCHEMA geotrek TO lecteur;
     GRANT SELECT ON ALL TABLES IN SCHEMA public TO lecteur;
-    GRANT SELECT ON ALL TABLES IN SCHEMA geotrek TO lecteur;

 You can also create groups, etc. See PostgreSQL documentation.